xiangzhou/xiangzhou.github.io/_pages/software.md

 PredInterval is designed to quantify phenotype prediction uncertainty through the construction of well-calibrated prediction intervals.
 PredInterval is non-parametric in natural and extracts information based on quantiles of phenotypic residuals through cross-validations, thus achieving well-calibrated coverage of true phenotypic values across a range of settings and traits with distinct genetic architecture.
 In addition, the PredInterval framework is general and can be paired with any PGS method.

 * The software is available on <a href="https://github.com/xuchang0201/PredInterval">github</a>.
-* Citation: Chang Xu, Santhi Ganesh, and Xiang Zhou (2024).
+* Citation: Chang Xu, Santhi Ganesh, and Xiang Zhou (2025).
 Statistical construction of calibrated prediction intervals for polygenic score based phenotype prediction.
+Nature Genetics.
+57: 2891–2900.
 * Contact <a href="mailto:xuchang@umich.edu">Chang Xu</a> with any questions, comments, or bugs reports.

+## Quantifying uncertainty for spatial domain detection in spatial transcriptomics (QUEST)
+QUEST is a computational method that incorporates uncertainty quantification into spatial domain detection for spatial transcriptomics studies.
+It provides probabilistic domain assignments and location-level uncertainty estimates, enabling the separation of confidently assigned locations from ambiguous ones.
+QUEST facilitates the identification of novel tissue structures, including transitional boundaries and heterogeneous subdomains, improves the accuracy of downstream analyses by prioritizing high-confidence locations, and helps guide the determination of the number of spatial domains.

+* The software is available on <a href="https://github.com/YanlinTong/QUEST">github</a>, with a tutorial available <a href="https://yanlintong.github.io/QUEST/articles/quest-tutorial.html">here</a>.
+* Citation: Yanlin Tong, Xiaoquan Wen, Jiandie Lin, and Xiang Zhou (2025).
+QUEST: Quantifying Uncertainty for Spatial Domain Detection in Spatial Transcriptomics.
+* Contact <a href="mailto:zoetong@umich.edu">Yanlin Tong</a> with any questions, comments, or bugs reports.

 ## Sex-dimorphic mapping with the sum of the single effects model (sdSuSiE)